 Dir: Darren Lynn Bousman

 It's easy (and often fun, I won't deny it) to be sniffy about the recent trend for horror remakes.
-Horror may always have been the genre that ate itself, but lately it seems to have chowed down with almost disturbing zeal, and regurgitated a lot of foul smelling rubbish into cinemas.
-And that makesit all the more puzzling to me that most of the reviews I've seen for Mother's Day have been one star pannings, because this – while no classic – is one of the best remakes to come along in some time, and a pretty entertaining horror film in its own right.
+Horror may always have been the genre that ate itself, but lately, it seems to have chowed down with almost disturbing zeal, regurgitating a lot of rubbish into cinemas.
+And that makes it all the more puzzling to me that most of the reviews I've seen for Mother's Day have been one star pannings, because this – while no classic – is one of the best remakes to come along in some time, and a pretty entertaining horror film in its own right.

 Darren Lynn Bousman does a solid, if not massively personal feeling, job behind the camera.
-There's a nice, John Carpenteresque, cold open, and a tendency to keep much of the worst violence just off screen, or just out of focus, which allows the imagination to go to work, but overall it's not as distinctive as the barmy and underrated Repo: The Genetic Opera.
+There's a nice Carpenteresque cold open, and a tendency to keep much of the worst violence just off-screen, or just out of focus, which allows the imagination to go to work, but overall it's not as distinctive as the barmy and underrated Repo: The Genetic Opera.

 On the downside, 112 minutes is long - too long - for a pretty basic home invasion horror, and outside of Shawn Ashmore as the Doctor trying help the injured bank robber the performances from the film's good guys (especially the wooden Jaime King) are less impressive than those of the bad guys.
 The film does slip into standard slasher silliness towards the end (a moment with a nailgun is laughable), but finds its feet again in the last moments with a great coda.
 On the whole, Mother's Day isn't perfect, but it's much better than I expected it to be, much better than it has any right to be, and if you're looking to see a nasty little horror movie, it's well worth a look.